BedadhamPranayTeja/Innovate2025/CYPRESS.md

 ## 2. Directory Structure

-Cypress lives at the root to access both apps if needed, but primarily targets the Web URL.
+Cypress lives at the root to access both apps if needed, but primarily targets the Web URL (`apps/web`).

 ```text
 cypress/